 Another explanation for divergences in the literature is random error, which can lead to effect size vibration across statistical thresholds, particularly when power is low.
 We found the average power of individual studies to detect the respective meta-analytical effect size estimate to be 63%, which is in line with a previous estimate for fear conditioning132.
 This means that around one third of studies should fail to find significant differences between groups even when a real effect exists, suggesting that lack of replication based on statistical significance criteria is expected to occur frequently.

 Interestingly, we found little evidence of publication bias, in contrast to what was found by Schroyens et al (2021) for anisomycin, propranolol, MK-801 and midazolam in contextual fear reconsolidation.
 The evidence for publication bias in their study is weaker for anisomycin, however, suggesting that it may be a smaller problem in the literature on protein synthesis inhibitors.
 Nevertheless, our ability to detect publication bias may have been limited by experiments testing boundary conditions or negative controls, as bias may act on the opposite direction in these cases (i.e. suppressing statistically significant results).
 Publication bias assessments can also be limited by true heterogeneity23, which is quite large in our sample.

+Conclusion and future remarks

 In conclusion, we have found that meta-analysis and meta-regression can capture some well-established findings in the fear conditioning literature.
 This includes a robust effect of protein synthesis inhibitors on consolidation and reconsolidation and its dependence on moderators such as timing of post-training interventions and the degree of reexposure in reactivation experiments.
+Although our analysis only includes studies published up to 2018, these main effects are robust and would be unlikely to change much if more recent studies were included.

-That said, not every boundary condition commonly mentioned in the literature was confirmed.
-This may indicate that the evidence for some of these is more controversial than suggested in the literature, or alternatively that meta-regression might fail to capture real effects due to noise, non-linearity or interactions between variables.
-This leads to a conundrum – when meta-regression doesn’t agree with individual studies that test a particular moderator, what should we trust?
+Nevertheless, we also found some knowledge gaps, particularly on the effects of protein synthesis inhibition in specific brain structures on extinction.
+Moreover, not every boundary condition commonly mentioned in the literature was confirmed, including factors such as number of shocks, shock intensity and memory age.
+This may indicate that the evidence for some of these is more controversial than suggested in the literature, or alternatively that meta-regression might fail to capture real effects due to noise, non-linearity or interactions between variables (which were not assessed in our analyses).
+This leads to a conundrum – when meta-regression doesn’t agree with individual studies that test a particular moderator, which of them should we trust?

 Unfortunately, there is no easy answer.
 On one hand, individual studies are typically underpowered and subject to many biases.
 On the other, meta-regression findings are observational and inevitably prone to confounding.
 The use of multilevel models and multivariable regression can mitigate this problem but will not fully eliminate it.
 Moderators found by meta-regression should thus be considered tentative and ideally tested in empirical studies designed for this purpose.
-Although data synthesis can be useful for evaluating the primary literature, it incorporates its biases, and cannot fully substitute for confirmatory, high-powered replication studies135
+Although data synthesis can be useful for evaluating the primary literature, it incorporates its biases, and cannot fully substitute for confirmatory, high-powered replication studies135 – which should be regarded as the preferred option for solving controversies between meta-analyses and primary studies.

 A final advantage of empirically testing findings from meta-analysis is to compare the predictions of different types of models in terms of their accuracy.
 Although we argue in favor of using multilevel and multivariable models, these can be unfeasible or inaccurate when the number of studies is low.
 It is thus important to evaluate how much is lost by traditional two-level models, which in our work were in general agreement with multilevel ones.